microsoft/vscode-dev-containers/containers/docker-in-docker-compose/README.md

 ## Summary

-*Illustrates how you can use it to access your local Docker install from inside a dev container by simply volume mounting the Docker unix socket.
-This variation uses Docker Compose to do the volume mounting.*
+*Use Docker Compose to configure access to your local Docker install from inside a container.*

 | Metadata | Value |
 |----------|-------|